craftsmancoding/gmarker/docs/Getting-Started.md

 ## 2. Get a Google Maps API Key

-An API key is not _strictly_ required, but it is _recommended_, especially on shared hosts: without an API key, Google will use the server IP address to track requests, so on a shared host it's more likely that the request quota is quickly used up.
+An API key is not _strictly_ required, but it is _recommended_, especially on shared hosts: without an API key, Google will use the server IP address to limit requests, so on a shared host it's more likely that the request quota is quickly used up.

 [Click here to get your Google API key](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).